Skip to main content

 Disclaimer

 The information in this guide applies to England and Wales only.
-The law may be different if you live in Scotland or Northern Ireland.
 The law is complicated.
 We have simplified things in this guide.
 Please don’t rely on this guide as a complete statement of the law.
 We recommend you try and get advice from the sources we have suggested.

 Was this information useful?